 The property must be let commercially with the intent of making a profit.
 It is not essential to physically make profit, it’s your intent that counts.
 If you’re able to produce a business plan or if you’ve made your property available through a professional letting agency (such as ourselves), then this will be easier to prove.

 For the first 12 months of being a FHL, your property will effectively be in a ‘probationary’ period.
 During this time, the potential and actual availability of your property will be reviewed and for your FHL status to become a more permanent feature, your property must:

 Days you, your friends or family spend in the property, for free or at a discounted rate, do not count towards the total occupation requirements.

 While this final requirement may seem rather strict, there is some reasonable flexibility if you are:

 For more information on FHL requirements, view the HS253 Helpsheet.

-* At the time of publish (3rd March 2017), Sykes Cottages has taken all reasonable care to ensure that the information contained in this article is accurate.
+* At the time of publishing (3rd March 2017), Sykes Cottages has taken all reasonable care to ensure that the information contained in this article is accurate.
 However, no warranty or representation is given that the information is complete or free from errors or inaccuracies.
 Generic information is contained within this article and each individual’s tax affairs are different, further advice should be sought from an accountant